 Community as Alternative Consciousness

 If the Trinity reveals that God is relationship itself, then the goal of the spiritual journey is to discover and move toward connectedness on ever new levels.
 The contemplative mind enjoys union on all levels.
-We may begin by making little connections with other people, with nature and animals, then grow into deeper connectedness with people.
-Finally, we can experience full connectedness as union with God.
+We may begin by making little connections with other people and with nature and animals, then grow into deeper connectedness with people.
+Finally we can experience full connectedness as union with God.
 Remember, how you do anything is how you do everything.
 Without connectedness and communion, we don’t exist fully as our truest selves.
 Becoming who we really are is a matter of learning how to become more and more deeply connected.
 No one can possibly go to heaven alone—or it would not be heaven.

 Of course, we won’t become vulnerable enough to connect unless we learn to trust over and over again.
 Einstein is said to have claimed this to be the most important question: “Is the universe a friendly place or not?”
 The spiritual experience is about trusting that when you stop holding yourself, Inherent Goodness will still uphold you.
 Many of us call that God, but you don’t have to.
 It is the trusting that is important.
 When you fall into such Primal Love, you realize that everything is foundationally okay.
-Unfortunately, this confidence is often absent in our world especially under conditions of great upheaval and suffering.
+Unfortunately, this is often absent in our secular world today.

-Foundational love gives us hope and allows us to trust “what is” as the jumping-off point, no matter how unsteady it feels.
-It allows us to work together toward “what can be.”
+Foundational love gives us hope and allows us to trust “what is” as the jumping-off point toward working together for “what can be.”
 The life, death, and resurrection of Jesus shows us what’s fully possible.
 God will always bring yet more life and wholeness out of seeming chaos and death.
 In the words of Timothy Gorringe and Rosie Beckham, “Faith in the resurrection is the ground on which Christians hope for a different future, a transition to a society less destructive, more peaceful and more whole.
-Living in this hope . . . calls ekklesia [the assembly of Christians] to live as a ‘contrast community’ to society.”
+Living in this hope grounds the Christian ethic of resistance and calls ekklesia to live as a ‘contrast community’ to society.”

 Building such communities in contrast to the surrounding society of emperor-worship was precisely Paul’s missionary strategy.
-You can see it throughout the New Testament.
-Paul believed that small communities of Jesus’ followers would make the Gospel message believable: Jesus is Lord (rather than Caesar is Lord); sharing abundance and living in simplicity (rather than hoarding wealth); nonviolence and chosen suffering (rather than aligning with power).
+Small communities of Jesus’ followers would make the message believable: Jesus is Lord (rather than Caesar is Lord); sharing abundance and living in simplicity (rather than hoarding wealth); nonviolence and suffering (rather than aligning with power).
 Paul was very practical.
-He taught that our faith must take actual form in a living, loving group of people.
-Otherwise, love is just a theory.
+He taught that our faith must take form in a living, loving group of people.
+Community was everything for him.

-Timothy Gorringe and Rosie Beckham, Transition Movement for Churches (Canterbury Press: 2013), 79.
+Timothy Gorringe and Rose Beckham, Transition Movement for Churches (Canterbury Press: 2013), 79.